cpetrich/counterfeit_DS18B20/README.md

 Hence, as of writing (2019), every fake sensor available does not comply with the datasheet in at least one way.

 Regarding (II), there are simple tests for differences with Maxim-produced DS18B20 sensors (``C4`` die) that apparently *all* counterfeit sensors fail \[5\].
 The most straight-forward software tests are probably these:
 1. It is a fake if its ROM address does not follow the pattern 28-xx-xx-xx-xx-00-00-xx \[5\].
-(Maxim's ROM is essentially a mostly chronological serial number (mostly, but not strictly when compared with the date code on the case) \[5\].)
+(Maxim's ROM is essentially a 48-bit counter with the most significant bits still at 0 \[5\].)
 2. It is a fake if ``<byte 6> == 0`` or ``<byte 6> > 0x10`` in the scratchpad register, or if the following scratchpad register relationship applies after **any** *successful* temperature conversion: ``(<byte 0> + <byte 6>) & 0x0f != 0`` (*12-bit mode*) \[3,5\].
 3. It is a fake if the chip returns data to simple queries of undocumented function codes other than 0x68 and 0x93 \[4,5\]. (*As of writing (2019), this can actually be simplified to: it is a fake if the return value to sending code 0x68 is ``0xff`` \[5\].*)